Practical driving experience - learner driver log book

 - Make sure you plan some night drives, preferably later in the process.

-For every 1 hour structured driving lesson you complete with a licensed NSW driving instructor, you will be credited with 3 hours driving experience.
+For every 1 hour structured driving lesson you complete with a licensed NSW driving instructor, you can record 3 hours driving experience in your log book.
 A maximum of 10 hours of lessons will be accepted and recorded as 30 hours driving experience.

-Driving lessons at night (between sunset and sunrise) count for only one hour of night driving.
-The other two hours are added to your day driving hours.
+Driving lessons at night (between sunset and sunrise) count for only 1 hour of night driving.
+The other 2 hours are added to your day driving hours.

 If you use a digital log book app, the bonus hours will be calculated by the app when you enter the instructor's details along with your practice drive information.